Gug028/alx-low_level_programming/0x00-hello_world/README.md

 This file writes a C program that prints the size of various types on the computer it is compiled and run on 100-intel
 This file executes a script that generates the assembly code (intel syntax) of a C code and save it in an output file.
 The C file name will be saved in the variable $CFILE
+101-quote.c
+This file writes a C program that prints a line to standard error